theta360developers/plugin-guide/docs/use.md

 The picture will be given a filename that is in numerical sequential order incrementing up from the previous picture.
 The format will be similar to this example filename: R0010047.JPG.

-The plug-in will save the image to a file called `/sdcard/DCIM/100RICOH/R0010047.JPG`.
+The plug-in will save the image to a file with the location and format similar to the example below.

+ `/sdcard/DCIM/100RICOH/R0010047.JPG`.

+To get the file to your local computer, you can either use normal MTP as you would with a normal Android phone or you can just download the one file with adb.

 ### Download the Picture

-In order to download the picture, you first need to find out the exact filename.
+In order to download the picture with adb, you first need to find out the exact filename.
 You can use Vysor to find the filename.

 Go into File Manager